 Wool is typically chosen because it makes the blanket thick and warm, while the fleece is a great option for people who want a fluffy and huggable blanket.
 Some more luxurious blankets are made with exotic craftings, like those that feature silk covering.

-You might want to read: The Best Magic Weighted Blankets
+You may want to read: The Best Magic Weighted Blankets

 In order to achieve the same level of warmth as the most lightweight comforter, the blanket would have to be made with a fabric that’s known for retaining warmth, like wool.
 While blankets can be warm, they will never achieve the same insulation properties as a comforter.